Metis Classification: Theoretical foundations

 Metis draws on a number of sources for its foundational ideas and approach.
 A number of authors have stressed the importance of browsing potential in a successful classification system, notably A.C.
 Foskett and Robert Losee.
 This suggested the need to investigate browsing and information-seeking behavior.
 Similarly, Thomas's contention that in constructing a classification system one needed to "use communally accepted patterns of subject order and relationships" showed a need to investigate children's modes of categorizing information.
 Linda Cooper's work was extremely influential in this regard.

 From a more general education perspective, the work in devising Metis was deeply influenced by the fact that the Ethical Culture School library is part of a progressive elementary school, where children's developmental needs are given a central importance.

 At the level of library practice, Metis was influenced by the work done at the Rangeview Public Library, the Markham Public Library, the Children's Department at the Darien Library, and Lyn Donbroski's article about innovations at the East Sussex County Library in the early 1980s.

 Features

 The stated aims of the system (introduction to Metis schedules) are that it is child-centered and flexible.
 The 26 main categories and their accompanying sub-categories were devised with reference to the research of Linda Cooper, in her investigations of the categorizing behavior of children from Kindergarten through Grade 4.

 The system dispenses with coded call numbers, except that the order of the 26 main categories are fixed in alphabetical order using a single alphabetical letter, e.g. A: Facts; B: Machines, C: Science, D: Nature, E: Animals, F: Pets, etc. Aside from this, the call numbers use whole language.
-Except for chapter book fiction, memoirs, graphic novels and poetry, author cutters are mostly dispensed with.
-The sub-categories are almost all in alphabetical order.
+Except for chapter book fiction, memoirs, graphic novels and poetry, author cutter numbers are mostly dispensed with.
+The subcategories are mostly in alphabetical order.